jdrumgoole/worldpay-within-sdk/README.md

 Please see the releases section of GitHub for access to pre-built binaries of the RPC Agent and Dev Client apps.

-Both of the apps have been built for 32bit and 64bit architectures on Windows, MacOS, Linux and Linux (ARM).
+Both of the apps have been built for 32bit and 64bit architectures on Windows, MacOS, Linux and Linux ARM.

-While the RPC Agent can be run from anywhere it makes sense to add it to the directory of the application which will call it.
-The reason for this is that each application needs it own running instance of the RPC Agent and it can easily get confusing when there are multiple applications and agents deployed.

-Please see the examples in both the Java and Node.JS wrappers. these examples currently hold binaries for MacOS x64.
-I suggest replacing that binary with an alternate build, if required.

-The dev client can really be run from anywhere as it is not coupled with anything else.
+To enable the example wrapper applications, please use put the prebuilt binaries in a folder `rpc-agent` at the root level of the sample application.
+Alternative, you can put the binaries in a directory that the environment variable `WPWBIN` points to.

-### Usage
+### Example Usage

-* RPC Agent `./rpc-agent -configfile <filename>`.
-Please see explanation of rpc-agent config file for further info.
+* RPC Agent `./rpc-agent -port 9099 -logfile=wpwithin.log -loglevel=debug,warn,info,error,fatal -callbackport=9098`.

 * Dev Client `./dev-client`